PhotoAccess is thrilled to announce that Sydney based artist Emilio Cresciani has been awarded the 2020 Dark Matter Residency.

 PhotoAccess Director Kirsten Wehner said ‘Here at PhotoAccess, we’re interested in asking’ ‘What is contemporary photography?’
 ‘What does a contemporary photographic practice look like?’
-Macafee’s practice does not look like traditional photography.
-She draws on digital and analogue techniques to blend experimentation with craft methods.
-Macafee’s practice really does ask audiences to think about what contemporary photography looks like’.
+Cresciani’s practice investigates the effects of climate change through experimental darkroom based photographic processes.

 ‘PhotoAccess is a unique space for making, sharing and discovering creative photography and photo-based art.
 We’re a place where audiences can gather to explore how contemporary image-making shapes our world.
-I am thrilled to be welcoming Macafee to PhotoAccess and together with my team, we look forward to introducing her to our Members and the wider photographic and arts community.
+I am thrilled to be welcoming Cresciani to PhotoAccess and together with my team, we look forward to introducing him to our Members and the wider photographic and arts community.

 Emilio Cresciani is an artist and freelance photographer and lives and works in Sydney, Australia.
 He graduated from Sydney College of the Arts in 2012.